Starsmaker/portfolio/README.md

 **Hello there!**

-This is **my portfolio**, where you can see my practice in classic ML, Deep Learning and Data Analysis
+This is **my portfolio**, where you can see my practice tasks in classic ML, Deep Learning and Data Analysis